All about birds

 Male White-winged dove perched on the back of a female, with the rear part of their bodies touching.

-White-winged Doves, Zenaida asiatica mearnsii.
-Mating is brief.
-(Patricia Pierce / Wiki; cc by 2.0)
+Mating White-winged Doves, Zenaida asiatica mearnsii (Patricia Pierce / Wiki; CC BY 2.0)

 If you’ve spotted birds in the act of mating, you’ve noticed that the male is forced to relinquish all dignity as he frantically flaps his wings to keep from sliding off the female—which he inevitably does!
 It seems like a futile effort, but all it takes is a second of his cloaca and her’s to meet in the “cloacal kiss.”
 In a flash, his sperm transfers to the female.
 The sperm enters her oviduct and penetrates the yellow yolk of her eggs, which are already moving down from her ovaries.
 (Females can lay unfertilized eggs, but that, of course, won’t result in offspring.